The book "The Art of Braiding Bread" has been updated on 05-11-2013.

 Description III

-Building on The 3 Strand Braid
+Building on the 3 Strand Braid

 The Double Rope 3 Strand Braid